EUR/USD remains under pressure and focused on 0.9900 – UOB

 Key Quotes

-24-hour view: “Yesterday, we held the view that ‘the outsized decline in EUR has scope to dip below 0.9930 before stabilization is likely’.
-However, EUR did not dip below 0.9930 as it traded in a relatively quiet manner between 0.9954 and 1.0023 before closing little changed at 0.9977 (+0.07%).
-The movement is likely part of a consolidation phase and we expect EUR to trade sideways for today, likely between 0.9950 and 1.0020.”
+24-hour view: “Our expectations for EUR to ‘edge higher’ yesterday did not materialize as it traded between 0.9964 and 1.0029 before closing little changed at 1.0022 (+0.07%).
+The underlying tone still appears to be on the firm side and we continue to see room for EUR to edge higher.
+That said, any advance is unlikely to challenge the major resistance at 1.0070 (there is another resistance at 1.0050).
+Support can be found at 1.0000 and 0.9975.”

-Next 1-3 weeks: “Our update from yesterday (14 Sep, spot at 0.9980) still stands.
-As highlighted, the outsized drop on Tuesday appears to be overdone but there is room for EUR to weaken to 0.9900.
-At this stage, a sustained decline below this level appears unlikely.
-All in, as long as the ‘strong resistance’ at 1.0070 (no change in level from yesterday) is not breached, EUR is likely to stay under pressure.”
+Next 1-3 weeks: “Our latest narrative from last Wednesday (14 Sep, spot at 0.9980) still stands.
+As indicated, EUR is under pressure but at this stage, a sustained decline below the major support at 0.9900 appears unlikely.
+On the upside, a breach of 1.0070 (no change in ‘strong resistance’ level from yesterday) would indicate that the current downward pressure has eased.”

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.